operating-systems concurrency

 Race Condition

-A race condition is a flaw in a concurrent system where the output or behavior depends on the uncontrollable sequence or timing of external events, such as the operating system’s scheduling of processes or threads.
+A race condition is a flaw in a concurrent system where the output depends on the uncontrollable timing of external events, such as OS scheduling of processes or threads.
+Influences outside the process’s control determine the final result, often leading to inconsistent outcomes.

 Mitigation